ArmanGrewal007/SudokuJava/README.md

 This is a simple Sudoku game built with [Java-11](https://www.oracle.com/in/java/technologies/javase/jdk11-archive-downloads.html) and Swing's JFrames.
 The game is interactive, allowing players to enter digits into the grid and see if they are correct or not.
 The game also includes a backtracking algorithm that players can use to solve the puzzle if they get stuck.
-Additionally, there is a "New Game" button that generates a new minimal Sudoku puzzle with only one solution.
+Additionally, there is a "New Game" button that generates a new proper Sudoku puzzle with only one solution.

 ## Requirements
 Java 11 or higher